 The salsa is made with fresh tomatoes and peppers, and it is seasoned perfectly with cilantro and lime juice.
 See the tips and variations for some add-in ideas and more.

-- 3 large ripe tomatoes, peeled and seeds removed, chopped
+- 3 large ripe tomatoes (peeled, seeds removed, chopped)

 - Put chopped onion and garlic in a strainer; pour 2 cups boiling water over them then let drain thoroughly.
 Discard water.
 Cool.